 The question of whether something is possible or not, or whether free will matters, then becomes a non-issue.
 How can we question any of these things, if having the desire itself already means completion?
 Everything is God, everything is consciousness, everything is imagination.
 We are one with every person, thing and experience.
 When you question whether someone’s free will, will interfere with your desire, you are automatically separating it from yourself.
 This way of thinking comes from the many years of denying ourselves of what we truly desire.
 Maybe in fear of it being selfish, going wrong or that it may be taken away from us.

 The role of a desire is to not make us feel like we are lacking or missing something from ourselves, but to remind us that we are infinite and complete.
 To remember that the things we want really badly are a part of our entire existence.
 You are the desire, the desire is you.
 God rests in the knowing that there is no need to micromanage the state we are in, or every emotion, feeling and thought, because we are already one with our desires.
 You are one with the person you are manifesting.
-It isn’t about making them feel the same way, but accepting that there is a state within them that already feels the same for you, or else you would not even have the desire.
+It isn’t about making them feel the same way but about remembering the oneness between you both and the love you both are.

 One of the reasons we come into conscious manifestation is to get something, and for most of us it’s a specific person.
 Maybe you have argued with them in the past and things ended on a rough note, or maybe you have never met your ideal person.
 Maybe there is a circumstance on the outside that you feel is hard to ignore.
 When we think the desire is something separate from us, and therefore something we have to strive for, these past/current circumstances will feel like things we need to control.
 You might feel like you need to analyze not only every thing the person is doing/saying (or not doing/saying), but also your own self.
 But, this is still doing something to get somewhere.
 When in actuality, the desire is right here in the present moment, and you’re only meant to be here and observe how things unfold.